Use the

 Share your travel photos with us by hashtagging your images with #visitjapanjp

-HOME > Japan’s Local Treasures > Saitama City
+HOME > Japan’s Local Treasures > Traditional Saitama City

-In 2001, Urawa, Omiya and Yono merged to become Saitama City, and were later joined by Iwatsuki.
-These four former cities, each with its own unique cultural traditions and festivals that have been passed down from generation to generation, make Saitama City a destination with a lot to offer visitors.
+In 2001, Urawa, Omiya, and Yono merged to become Saitama City, and were later joined by Iwatsuki.
+These four former cities, each with their own unique culture, traditional crafts, and festivals passed down from generation to generation, make Saitama City a destination with a lot to offer visitors.

-To see bonsai at their best, visit the Omiya area’s Bonsai Village, a neighborhood of bonsai nurseries and home to The Omiya Bonsai Art Museum.
-Established in the wake of the Great Kanto Earthquake of 1923, when Tokyo bonsai gardeners were forced to find a new base, the village boasts six that welcome buyers and visitors.
-The neighboring Yono area, meanwhile houses Yono Park, renowned for its rose garden.
+To see bonsai at their best, visit the Omiya area’s Bonsai Village, a neighborhood of bonsai nurseries and home to the Omiya Bonsai Art Museum.
+Established in the wake of the Great Kanto Earthquake of 1923, when Tokyo bonsai gardeners were forced to find a new base, the village boasts six gardens that welcome buyers and visitors.
+The neighboring Yono area, meanwhile, houses Yono Park, renowned for its rose garden.

 The Urawa area is famous for its unagi eel food culture, and there are still many unagi restaurants that carry on the traditional techniques and tastes from the Edo period (1603-1868).

-In summer, time your trip to Saitama to coincide with one of more than 10 major festivals and fireworks displays that are held in the city each year.
+In summer, time your trip to Saitama to coincide with one of more than ten major festivals and fireworks displays that are held in the city each year.

-31 minutes from JR Tokyo Station by train
+About 30 minutes from JR Tokyo Station by train to Saitama City

 Please Choose Your Language